wanamelon/prototype_monorepo/roller/dev_notes.md

 defined as collisionBody which can bounce and hit is NOT an item, just regular old Godot composition

+### Random bugfix - getting stuck!

+Ok, so the issue actually isn't collision madness as tempting as that is. the real problem I think is we aren't hitting the surrounding crops. my roller's stuck in a corner, clearly bouncing off crops around it, but not generating hits.
+That's really weird no?
+If we bounce, it means definitely we're in the area... maybe my size buff is not counting hitbox? ahh yes perhaps...
+And the size buff should be limited at a bit under 64 haha

 # Crop idea (bankrolled bazillionaire)

 [ ] Ball: damage numbers